m-bock/purescript-fmt/Samples.md

   myToString = Str.joinWith ", "
 ```

-Then we create "dummy type" that we'll use to tell `fmt` to use our typeclass:
+Then we create a "dummy type" that we'll use to tell `fmt` to use our typeclass:

 ```hs